1JTheo/coursera-test/README.md

 # where to check the usefulnes of the features I use in my html
 https://caniuse.com/
 - Keep All the standards
-- Tell which broeser support the website or features
+- Tell which browser support the website or features

 # Learn all kinda language
 https://www.w3schools.com/